Spectacular Insect Fossil Find in Eastern USA

 Portuguese Builder hopes to Cash In on his Lucky Find

 With increasing prices being paid for dinosaur fossils and other artifacts from the past, sometimes scientific research can be thwarted by an entrepreneur out to make a quick profit.
+A dinosaur tail is up for sale.

 One such scenario is currently being played out in Portugal, where the owner of a construction company has put his dinosaur discovery up for sale to the highest bidder.

-Gonsalo Ribeiro, the finder of the dinosaur fossils, believed to be an articulated Sauropod tail that dates from the late Jurassic, has put this rare find up for sale on the internet.
+Gonsalo Ribeiro, the finder of the dinosaur fossils, believed to be an articulated sauropod tail that dates from the Late Jurassic, has put this rare find up for sale on the internet.
 Commenting on his discovery, Mr Ribeiro stated:

 “I own an excavation business, and one day when we were out digging, we came across some stones, but when I looked closer, I noticed that they were not stones”.